edenspiekermann/craft3-heroku-starterkit/README.md

 If you want to develop locally, I can highly recommend you to use a local database, otherwise the website will be quite slow.
 To change the database, head over to you `.env` variable, change the value of `JAWSDB_MARIA_URL` and restart the server.

-#### Give the team access
-* give everybody heroku access and richard bausek and michael boerner
-* transfer the account to either CI_bot (if you can run on a free plan) or michael boerner's account (if you need to have paid plugins or a paid heroku plan)

 #### Procfile
 Craft has its main folder not in the root directory (in this project it is the `web` folder), so we need to do some adjustments on the Heroku web server settings.
 Heroku provides optional configurations in the [Procfile](https://devcenter.heroku.com/articles/deploying-php#the-procfile).
 In this project we need to start an Nginx as a web server and make `web` the root diretory of the server.

-I would recommend to not change the name of the `web` folder.
-If you feel like changing it, please read the [Docs](https://docs.craftcms.com/v3/directory-structure.html#web) and don't forget to change the folder path after the bootscript in the `Procfile`.

 ## Database
 This project is using MariaDB instead of MySQL.
 MariaDB is a complete drop-in-replacement for MySQL.
 If you need to migrate some datas, you should not have problems here.
 If you do, you can change the database connection at any time in the Heroku interface by replacing the `JAWSDB_MARIA_URL` URL with your database URL (`settings --> config vars`).